MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4742.md

 -   **Old UAC Value** [Type = UnicodeString]: specifies flags that control password, lockout, disable/enable, script, and other behavior for the user or computer account.
 This parameter contains the previous value of the SAM implementation of account flags (definition differs from userAccountControl in AD).

 -   **New UAC Value** [Type = UnicodeString]: specifies flags that control password, lockout, disable/enable, script, and other behavior for the user or computer account.
 This parameter contains the value of the SAM implementation of account flags (definition differs from userAccountControl in AD).
 If the value was changed, you will see the new value here.
-For a list of account flags you may see here, please refer to [MS-SAMR]: USER_ACCOUNT Codes | Microsoft Learn
+For a list of account flags you may see here, refer to [[MS-SAMR]: USER_ACCOUNT Codes](/openspecs/windows_protocols/ms-samr/b10cfda1-f24f-441b-8f43-80cb93e786ec).

 -   **User Parameters** \[Type = UnicodeString\]: if you change any setting using Active Directory Users and Computers management console in Dial-in tab of computer’s account properties, then you will see `<value changed, but not displayed>` in this field.